Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Classification of Tiling

-We see that we may derive $P_6$ from $P_4$.
-The process may continue with $P_6$ as the new $P_4$.
-Eventually we get all the ``second layer'' of tiles $P_4,P_5,P_6,\dots$ around $\alpha^4$ (the ``first layer'' is $P_1,P_2,P_3,\dots$).
-Moreover, we find $\alpha^2\cdots=\alpha^4$ shared by $P_4,P_5$, and the other similar $\alpha^4$ shared between tiles in the second layer.
-Then our argument around the initial $\alpha^4$ may be repeated at these new $\alpha^4$, and more repetition leads to the pentagonal subdivision of the cube (and octahedron).
+We see that $T_6$ can be derived from $T_4$.
+The process may continue with $T_6$ as the new $T_4$.
+Eventually we get all the ``second layer'' of tiles $T_4,T_5,T_6,\dots$ around $\alpha^4$, in addition to the ``first layer'' $T_1,T_2,T_3,\dots$.
+Moreover, we find $\alpha^2\cdots=\alpha^4$ shared by $T_4,T_5$, and the other similar $\alpha^4$ shared between tiles in the second layer.
+Then our argument around the initial $\alpha^4$ may be repeated at these new $\alpha^4$.
+More repetitions lead to the pentagonal subdivision of the octahedron, given by the second of Figure \ref{subdivision_tiling}.